-I use affirmations in my morning routine in two ways:
+I use positive affirmations in my morning routine in two ways:

-- During the last 3 minutes of my morning meditation.
+- During the last 3 minutes of my meditation.

-- As part of my goal sheet (to help me be the person I need to be to reach my goals).
+- As part of my goal sheet (to help me be who I need to be to reach my goals).

 The Science Behind Affirmations

-Speaking positive words to yourself is a good idea… but, there’s actually science behind daily affirmations and how they help your mind.
-Back in the late 80’s, Claude Steele popularized the self-affirmation theory.
-This theory states that if a person thinks on values that are relevant to them, they feel less defensive when something threatens their self-worth.
+Speaking positive affirmations and words to yourself is a good idea… but, there’s actually science behind daily affirmations and how they help your mind, which in turn helps your body and health.
+Back in the late ’80s, Claude Steele popularized the self-affirmation theory.
+This theory states that if someone thinks about values that are relevant to them, they feel less defensive when something threatens their worth.

-Studies have shown that self-affirmations can decrease stress and improve performance in other areas.
-And…the study showed that people who repeated affirmations were willing to improve in other areas of their life.
+Studies have shown that affirmations can decrease stress and improve performance in other areas.
+And…the study showed that people who repeated positive affirmations were willing to improve in other areas of their life.

 How Affirmations Make You Less Defensive and Help You Reach Your Goals

 The self-affirmation theory states that instead of a person having one self-concept (like I’m a good boss), the person develops a flexible sense of who they are.
-Meaning…if they’re confronted with something at work that “attacks” their abilities as a boss…they are less defensive because they can focus on other areas where they are strong.
+Meaning…if they’re confronted with something at work that “attacks” their abilities as a boss…they are less defensive because they have the self-esteem to focus on other areas where they are strong.

 How I Choose My Affirmations

-I have one particular affirmation that I repeat during my morning meditation.
-I got it from The Big Leap, which is a book I recommend.
+I have one particular affirmation that I repeat during my daily meditation which I got from The Big Leap, which is a book I recommend.

-So…that’s just one of the affirmations I repeat each day.
+So…that’s just one of the positive affirmations I repeat every morning.
 I actually read 15 others with my goals to help rewire my brain and subconsciousness to what’s important to me.

 Here are the basics of how I choose my daily affirmations: